-No matter what the purpose for your home improvements are, the renovations themselves can be relatively pricey, especially when you factor in the cost of all the materials, labour, and potential permits that may be involved.
-The good news, this is where a home improvement loan can help you finance all of those things over time.
+No matter the purpose of your home improvements, the renovations are pricey.
+Especially when you factor in the cost of all the materials, labour, and potential permits that may be involved.
+The good news, home renovation loans can help you finance all of those things over time.

-Traditionally, a home improvement loan is applied for through a bank or credit union, often times the same lender that holds your mortgage.
-If approved you can use it to finance whatever renovations are on your bucket list, then repay your borrowings through equal installments.
+Traditionally, a home renovation loan is applied for through a bank or credit union, oftentimes the same lender that holds your mortgage.
+If approved, you can use it to finance whatever renovations are on your bucket list, then repay your borrowings through equal installments.

 All this said, finding the right type of financing for your next home improvement project doesn’t need to start and end with your bank, there are several other options to choose from.